YcZhangSing/DATS-ASSFormer/README.md

 </center>

 This study introduces DATS-ASSFormer, a novel Unsupervised Domain Adaptation method for detecting wheat diseases from UAV multispectral images.
-And a dataset named NWAFU-WDRSD was developed, encompassing 8,628 high-resolution images of the three predominant wheat diseases.